 One of "The Great Ones" departed recently, with Bert Newton passing at the age of 83

-Frank Avis by | November 8, 2021 | 2020s
+by Frank Avis | November 8, 2021 | 2020s

 One of "The Great Ones" departed recently, with Bert Newton passing at the age of 83.
 He'd been ill for some time and battled on with great courage after having a leg amputated triggered by a serious infection.
 He is truly an ICON in that he represents this wonderful era from the 1950s when everything changed with the advent of TV.